Roof knocking: Adoption by the U.S. military

+Gaza war

+During the Gaza war, CNN reported that many people in Gaza said the IDF had abandoned the "roof knocking" policy.
+In October 2023, a senior Israeli official stated that the practice would no longer be the norm and would only be used under certain circumstances.
+An IDF officer told The New York Times that instead of the "roof knocking" policy, Israel is issuing mass evacuation orders and leaflets stating that "anyone who is near Hamas fighters will put their lives in danger."

 Defiance

 In some cases, residents who were warned about an impending bombing climbed up voluntarily to their roofs to show they would not leave.
-When Nizar Rayan, a top Hamas military commander, was warned but didn't leave his home, he and his family of 15 were killed in the subsequent bombing.
+When Nizar Rayan, a top Hamas military commander, was warned but did not leave his home, he and his family of 15 were killed in the subsequent bombing.
 When faced with similar situations, IDF commanders have either bombed, called off the bombing or launched a warning missile at empty areas of the roof, in order to frighten the people gathered on the roof into leaving the building.

 The New York Times stated that according to Israel, Hamas asked residents to stand on the roofs of buildings to dissuade Israeli pilots from attacking their homes.
+A NATO report confirmed the practice, describing it as an example of lawfare.
 However, Amnesty International argued that Hamas' purported call may have been "motivated by a desire to avoid further panic" among civilians, considering both the lack of shelters in Gaza and the fact that some civilians who heeded the IDF's warnings had been casualties of Israeli attacks.
 Many reporters, including from the BBC, The Independent, and The Guardian have said that they have found no evidence of Hamas forcing Palestinians to stay and become unwilling human shields.